JoeDailey/boundary/README.md

-# `boundary` is a lightweight utility for handling error declaratively
+# `boundary` is a lightweight utility for handling errors declaratively

 ```
 import boundary from 'boundary';